Careers360 Logo

 Biotic and Abiotic: Definition, Difference, Components, Meaning, Examples & Differences

 An ecosystem's biotic components are all the living things present there, while its abiotic components, such as the physical circumstances, are made up entirely of non-living things (temperature, humidity, salinity, sunlight, pH, etc.).
 Both biotic and abiotic elements must interact for the ecosystem to be stable and have a chain of interactions.
-Both depend on one another for simple survival—the imbalance in the entire ecosystem results from the elimination of just one component for this reason.
+These factors are an important part of the Organism and Population Chapter Class 12th Biology.

 What are Biotic Components?

-Biotic Components are referred to the living species that directly or indirectly affect other organisms in an environment.
+Biotic Components refer to the living species that directly or indirectly affect other organisms in an environment.
 For instance, consider plants, bacteria, animals, and the waste products they produce.
 The non-living, or abiotic, aspects of an ecosystem include all chemical and physical substances.
+Some basic points are discussed below:

 NEET Highest Scoring Chapters & Topics